dzackgarza/Research/Notes/rg.md

 _Lemma:_ For $G$ an abelian group and $X$ a CW complex, $[X, K(G, n)] \cong H^n(X; G)$

-The structure group of a vector bundle can be taken to be either the general linear group or the orthogonal group, and the classifying space of both groups are homotopy-equivalent to an infinite real Grassmanian.
+The structure group of a vector bundle can be taken to be either the general linear group or the orthogonal group, and the classifying space of both groups are homotopy-equivalent to an infinite real Grassmannian.
 $$\begin{align}
 I(\RR^1, B) &= [B, B(\restrictionof{\text{(Sym$~\RR$)}}{\text{Vect}})]\\
 &= [B, B(\GL(1, \RR))]\\